vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 131-134 ( from Var.), KKV 339-340.
 Bhartsprūpti-urala-Nārada told this to a bevy of Apsarases

-who desired Nārāyana should be their husband; on 12th of Vasanta su.; fast thereon and worship of Hari and Lakṣmi; silver images of both and nyāsa of the god of love under different names on the several limbs of the image ; next day gift of the images to brāhmaṇa: HV I. 1198-1200 (from
+who desired Nārāyaṇa should be their husband; on 12th of Vasanta su.; fast thereon and worship of Hari and Lakṣmi; silver images of both and nyāsa of the god of love under different names on the several limbs of the image ; next day gift of the images to brāhmaṇa: HV I. 1198-1200 (from

 Bhav.).
 Bhavānīyātrā-on Cai. śu.
 8; 108 pradaksiṇās; jāgara; next day